How will school know if children need extra help?

 - We listen to concerns expressed by the child.

-- Teachers will fill in an Initial Concerns Form for any child they are worried about which will be discussed with parents and the Special Educational Needs Co-ordinator.
+- Teachers will fill in an Early Monitoring Form for any child they are worried about which will be discussed with parents and the Special Educational Needs Co-ordinator.
 Appropriate next steps for the child will be planned for and parents are actively encouraged to be involved in the decision making process.